• Skip to primary navigation

 In practice, it is difficult to determine whether these criteria are fulfilled.

-The root cause of disequilibrium in the Balance of payments of this Economics is the huge development and investment programs in operation in this economics.
+The root cause of disequilibrium in the balance of payments of this economy is the huge development and investment programs in operation in this economy.

-They require the Import of Huge quantities of capital goods, technical know-how an essential raw material to carry on the development programs.
+They require the Import of huge quantities of capital goods, technical know-how, and essential raw materials to carry on the development programs.

 Share Now: